lyihongl/shop-challenge/README.md

 ## Setup

 IMPORTANT: IF ON WINDOWS PLEASE CLONE WITH `git clone https://github.com/lyihongl/shop-challenge.git --config core.autocrlf=input`.
-There is a bash script that gets messed up on windows otherwise because of the way windows handles file endings.
+There is a bash script that gets messed up on windows otherwise because of the way windows handles line endings.

+This project makes use of ports `3000, 4000, 5432`.
+Please make sure those ports are not taken up by other services.

 ### With docker